queryluke/masseffect-5e/static/data/class_features/combat_heuristics.md

 id: combat_heuristics
 name: Combat Heuristics
 ---
-Every time you bring an enemy to 0 hit points or score a critical hit, your HUD updates your tactical feedback, restoring 1 tech point.
+Starting at {{ level }} level, every time you bring an enemy to 0 hit points or score a critical hit, your HUD updates your tactical feedback, restoring 1 tech point.